Slovenia country profile

 1941 - Slovenia is occupied by Nazi Germany and Italy during the Second World War.

-1945 - At the end of the war, Slovenia becomes a constituent republic of socialist Yugoslavia.
+1945 - At the end of the war, Slovenia becomes a constituent republic of communist Yugoslavia.

 1991 - Slovenia, along with Croatia, declares its independence.
-The Yugoslav federal army intervenes.
-Slovene forces defend the country.
-About 100 people killed.
-The EU brokers a ceasefire.
+The Yugoslav army intervenes and about dozens of people are killed before the European Union brokers a ceasefire.
 The Yugoslav army withdraws.